 Technology is transforming care from national hospital networks to regional specialty providers and ambulatory surgery centers (ASCs) to large private practices.
 New medical equipment and technologies have empowered improved processes, better information for decision-making, and stronger performance.
 However, the decision and timing of investing in new technologies are not easily achieved.
 Constrained capital budgets, revenue cycle pressures and traditional lending limitations often delay capital investments that could not only provide better but often improve bottom lines.
-But, what if a creative approach to acquiring these technologies and equipment innovations could help you attract better talent and expand into new revenue-producing service areas?
+Medical equipment financing can be a creative approach to acquiring these technologies and equipment innovations, helping you attract better talent and expand into new revenue-producing service areas.

 The Importance of Digital Transformation to Attract Talent

 We live in a unique labor market where everything from the office staff, to nurses and physicians are in high demand.
 Compensation inflation is only part of the battle for the best talent.
 Increasingly, healthcare professionals show a preference for the providers that have the innovative tools to do their job.
 From easy-to-use electronic medical records (EMR) to in-house labs, and robotic surgery devices, the healthcare organizations that have the right compensation, working environment, medical equipment and technology that create an easier delivery of care, are well-positioned to be an employer of choice.